-- Masquerade NAT Masquerade NAT allows your private network to hide behind and be represented by the address you bind to your public interface. - Dynamic NAT Dynamic NAT establishes a connection from within a private network out to a public network.
-The difference is that a pool of public addresses is maintained and used when an outbound connection is made. - Static NAT
+Dynamic NAT establishes a connection from within a private network out to a public network.
+The difference is that a pool of public addresses is maintained and used when an outbound connection is made.

-Static NAT supports inbound connections from a public network into a private network.
+• "Static NAT" on page 18 Static NAT supports inbound connections from a public network into a private network.